-Generally speaking, the localized forms of Scleroderma are limited to different kinds of skin changes and do not have internal organ involvement.
-In contrast, the systemic forms of Scleroderma are complex autoimmune diseases that can affect organs throughout the body in addition to skin changes.
-The focus of both the Scleroderma FAQ and this Guide is on the systemic forms of Scleroderma, although basic information is included in the FAQ on the localized forms of Scleroderma.
+There are two main groupings of the scleroderma family of diseases: Localized and Systemic, as shown in this diagram.
+Generally speaking, the localized forms of scleroderma are limited to different kinds of skin changes and do not have internal organ involvement.
+In contrast, the systemic forms of scleroderma are complex autoimmune diseases that affect organs throughout the body in addition to skin changes.
+The focus of both the Scleroderma FAQ and this Guide is on the systemic forms of scleroderma, although basic information is included in the FAQ on the localized forms of scleroderma.

-The other major forms of systemic Scleroderma are in a category called limited Scleroderma.
-The word “limited” refers to the fact that the skin involvement in this form of systemic Scleroderma is usually limited to the lower arms and legs and sometimes the face.
-There is still significant internal organ involvement with limited Scleroderma, but it generally develops more slowly than with the diffuse form.
-It is worth noting that this form of Scleroderma used to be referred to as CREST Syndrome, and you will still find many articles that use the older term.
-While limited Scleroderma progresses more slowly and has a better overall prognosis than diffuse Scleroderma, different variants of limited Scleroderma have different potential complications over the long term.
+The second major category of systemic scleroderma is called limited scleroderma.
+The word “limited” refers to the fact that the skin involvement in this form of systemic scleroderma is usually limited to the lower arms and legs and sometimes the face.
+There is still significant internal organ involvement with limited scleroderma, but it generally develops more slowly than with the diffuse form.
+In research literature, this is referred to as limited cutaneous systemic sclerosis and is commonly abbreviated as lcSSc.
+It is worth noting that this form of scleroderma used to be referred to as CREST Syndrome, and you will still find many articles that use the older term.
+While limited scleroderma progresses more slowly and has a better overall prognosis than diffuse scleroderma, different variants of limited scleroderma (based on antibody profile) have different complication risks over the long term.

 Scleroderma may occur at any age, but the symptoms most frequently begin in mid-life (25-45).
-The diffuse and limited forms of Scleroderma are very rare in children.
+The diffuse and limited forms of scleroderma are very rare in children.
 The disease is about 4 times more common in women than men.

-There is some research support for the idea that a subset of Scleroderma patients may have systemic infections as a possible trigger for their Scleroderma.
-While there have not been any studies directly linking Lyme disease to Scleroderma, there is some research that suggests that Lyme disease may be a possible trigger for Scleroderma in susceptible patients.
+There is some research support for the idea that a subset of scleroderma patients may have systemic infections as a possible trigger for their scleroderma.
+While there have not been any studies directly linking Lyme disease to scleroderma, there is some research that suggests that Lyme disease may be a possible trigger for scleroderma in susceptible patients.

-One important thing to realize with Scleroderma is that while there is some commonality of symptoms for different types of Scleroderma, there is a tremendous variability in terms of which symptoms ultimately will occur and in what order.
+One important thing to realize with scleroderma is that while there is some commonality of symptoms for different types of scleroderma, there is a tremendous variability in terms of which symptoms ultimately will occur and in what order.

 Scleroderma often begins with Raynaud’s phenomenon – the fingers and sometimes the toes lose circulation and turn white upon exposure to cold.
-Raynaud’s phenomenon usually (but not always) precedes skin changes by several months with diffuse Scleroderma and often precedes skin changes by several years with limited Scleroderma.
+Raynaud’s phenomenon usually (but not always) precedes skin changes by several months with diffuse scleroderma and often precedes skin changes by several years with limited scleroderma.
 Other early symptoms may be painful joints, morning stiffness, red swollen hands, fatigue, and/or weight loss.

-People with limited Scleroderma usually have Raynaud’s symptoms for years (often 5 to 10 years) before other signs of Scleroderma are noted.
+People with limited scleroderma usually have Raynaud’s symptoms for years (often 5 to 10 years) before other signs of scleroderma are noted.
 However, even the limited form can, in rare cases, present with internal organ involvement without being preceded by Raynaud’s symptoms.
-Patients with limited Scleroderma are less likely to develop severe lung, heart, or kidney involvement than patients with diffuse disease, although all of these complications can occur late in the disease process.
-Many patients with limited Scleroderma eventually develop a cluster of symptoms that are listed using the acronym CREST – the old name for limited Scleroderma.
+Patients with limited scleroderma are less likely to develop severe lung, heart, or kidney involvement than patients with diffuse disease, although all of these complications can occur late in the disease process.
+Many patients with limited scleroderma eventually develop a cluster of symptoms that are listed using the acronym CREST – the old name for limited scleroderma.
 CREST is an acronym derived from the syndrome’s five most prominent symptoms:

 - C – calcinosis, painful calcium deposits in the skin.
 It presents as small, localized, hard masses on fingers, forearms, or other pressure points.

 - R – Raynaud’s phenomenon.
 Raynaud’s phenomenon is characterized by the intermittent loss of blood to various parts of the body – particularly the fingers, toes, nose, and/or ears after exposure to cold and causes tingling sensations, numbness, and/or pain.
-This can result in ulceration of the fingertips and in some severe cases, lead to amputation of the affected digits.
+This can result in ulceration and necrosis of the fingertips and in some severe cases, lead to amputation of the affected digits.

 - E – esophageal dysfunction, reflux (heartburn), difficulty swallowing caused by internal scarring.
-If the heartburn symptoms are not well controlled, the repeated acid exposure can eventually lead to a condition know as Barrett’s esophagus, a pre-cancerous condition.
+If the heartburn symptoms are not well controlled, the repeated acid exposure can eventually lead to a condition known as Barrett’s esophagus, a pre-cancerous condition.
 The esophagus may eventually have areas that are narrowed so that swallowing may become difficult.
 The small intestine may also lose the ability to push food through to the large intestine leading to malabsorption and increased bacterial growth in the small intestine.